Estate Planning Probate

 One of the most important decisions you can make as a new business entrepreneur or experienced business owner is determining the right business entity for you.
-What business entity you choose to operate under can affect your personal liability, tax consequences, and your overall bottom line.
+The business entity that you choose to operate under can affect your personal liability, tax consequences, and your overall bottom line.

 A corporation is a separate legal entity in the eyes of the law.
 Generally speaking, this concept has a number of different results for the business owner.
 For example, depending on the type of corporation, shareholders can have limited or unlimited personal liability.
 In addition, the corporation has the capacity to sue and be sued in its own name.
-Moreover, a corporation pays its own taxes on the income it receives and then the shareholders also pay tax on certain monies received from the corporation.
+A corporation pays its own taxes on the income it receives.
+In addition, the shareholders also pay taxes on certain monies received from the corporation.
 Thus, this type of structuring generally results in a double tax for the shareholders.

 Perhaps the most sought after business entity today is the LLC.
-This is because a LLC provides the benefits of limited liability just like a corporation but does not have the unfavorable tax consequences of a corporation nor the Subchapter-S rules and restrictions applicable to S-Corporations.
+This is because a LLC provides the benefits of limited liability just like a corporation, but does not have the unfavorable tax consequences of one, nor the Subchapter-S rules and restrictions that are applicable to S-Corporations.

 The formation of a LLC requires an Operating Agreement which should be drafted by an experienced and seasoned attorney who can build the flexibility you need into your company and how it will operate.
 Contact us to discuss LLC entity formation and how it can be used and adapted for you.General Partnership

 Unlike a general partnership, a limited partnership requires filing papers with the appropriate authorities and paying fees to begin the partnership.
-This type of partnership, however, consists of two different types of partners, a general and limited partner.
-Generally speaking, a general partner is the one who runs the day to day operations while the limited partner is the passive investor, who only votes on major transactions and issues, such as sale of all or substantially all of the assets of the partnership.
-The limited partner is not personally liable for the debts and liabilities of the company but the general partner is.
-This type of business entity choice works well with businesses that have a potential for personal liability and the owners want asset protection.Nonprofit Corporations
+This type of partnership, however, consists of two different types of partners: a general and limited partner.
+Generally speaking, a general partner is the one who runs the day to day operations while the limited partner is the passive investor, who only votes on major transactions and issues, such as the sale of all or substantially all of the assets in the partnership.
+The limited partner is not personally liable for the debts and liabilities of the company, but the general partner is.
+This type of business entity choice works well with businesses that have a potential for personal liability and business owners who want liability protection.Nonprofit Corporations

 Nonprofit corporations are corporations that are formed with the intent to carry out a purpose that is charitable, educational, literary, religious, or scientific.
 One of the largest benefits to a nonprofit corporation is that the money that is taken in for the charitable purpose is normally tax-free.